segregationbeyondlaw/segregationbeyondlaw.github.io/Step-by-Step.md

 ![](9.gif)

-When you are done, click “commit new file”.
+When you are done, click ```commit new file```.
 It is good practice to add a description.
 For instance, you could write “first draft of homepage.”
 This way, if you come back to your GitHub account to resume your website, you’ll remember where you last left off.